colon3ltocard/pyindexedtar/README.md

 The **IndexedTar** class depends only on the python standard library.

-# Requirements
+# Goals

-We constrained this poc as follows:
+We constrained this code as follows:

 * Produce archives fully compliant with the tar specification to preserve compatibility with existing tools